kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 ![Access REST Source_XX](./images/source-data-sign-in-21.png)

-3. Navigate to Development > SQL
+3. Navigate to Development > SQL.

+Leave this open for later use once connectivity is verified.

-## Task 5: Provision Autonomous AI Lakehouse
+## Task 6: Provision Autonomous AI Lakehouse

 1. Log in to your cloud tenancy and navigate to Oracle AI Database > Autonomous AI Database